J. Carrol Naish

 Joseph Patrick Carrol Naish (January 21, 1896 – January 24, 1973) was an American actor.
-He appeared in over 200 credits during the Golden Age of Hollywood.
+He appeared in over 200 films during the Golden Age of Hollywood.

+He became a dialect specialist, and was called upon to play character roles of many nationalities, including Southern European (especially Italian), Eastern European, Latin American, American Indians, Middle Eastern, South Asian, East Asian, Pacific Islander—even black, which earned him the moniker "Hollywood's one-man U.N."
+His own heritage was Irish but he rarely played Irish characters, explaining, "When the part of an Irishman comes along, nobody ever thinks of me."

 Naish received two Oscar nominations for his supporting roles in the films Sahara (1943) and A Medal for Benny (1945), the latter of which also earned him a Golden Globe.
 He was honored with a star on the Hollywood Walk of Fame in 1960.

 Early life

-Naish was born January 21, 1896.
+Naish was born in New York City on January 21, 1896.
+According to the actor's 1945 résumé, he was educated at St. Cecilia's Academy in New York City, and appeared on stage in Paris and New York before beginning his screen career.

 Career

-Naish's uncredited bit role in What Price Glory?
-(1926) launched his career in more than 200 films.
+Although he played an uncredited bit role in the silent film What Price Glory?
+(1926), Naish said his screen career didn't actually begin until 1930, when stage actors were being recruited for the new talking pictures.
+He became a prolific supporting actor, appearing in more than 200 films.
 He was twice nominated for an Academy Award for Best Supporting Actor, the first for his role as Giuseppe in the movie Sahara (1943), in which he delivers the propaganda speech: Mussolini is not so clever like Hitler, he can dress up his Italians only to look like thieves, cheats, murderers, he cannot like Hitler make them feel like that.
 He cannot like Hitler scrape from their conscience the knowledge right is right and wrong is wrong, or dig holes in their heads to plant his own Ten Commandments- Steal from thy neighbor, Cheat thy neighbor, Kill thy neighbor!
 But are my eyes blind that I must fall to my knees to worship a maniac who has made of my country a concentration camp, who has made of my people slaves?
 Must I kiss the hand that beats me, lick the boot that kicks me?
 NO!
 The second was for his performance as the title character's Hispanic father in the movie A Medal for Benny (1945).
 For the latter film, he won the Golden Globe Award for Best Supporting Actor – Motion Picture.